uhasker/getting-things-done-in-next-js/src/chapter1/07-basic-datastructures.md

 }
 ```

+> Just to reiterate, a `for...of` loop can iterate over more objects than just arrays and strings.
+> However this is out of scope for this book.

 ### More on Objects

-Objects have methods to retrieve their keys and their values:
+You can use the static methods `Object.keys` and `Object.values` to retrieve the keys and values of an object respectively:

 ```js
 const task = {